Lab 6: Text Adventure¶

 \n, or the spaces will print.

 What I like about this program is how easy it is to expand into a full game.
-Using all eight cardinal directions (including “NorthWest”), along with “up” and “down” is rather easy.
-Managing an inventory of objects that can exist in rooms, be picked up, and dropped is also a matter of keeping lists.
+Expanding the game to use all eight cardinal directions (including “NorthWest”), along with “up” and “down” is rather easy.
+Managing an inventory of objects that can exist in rooms, be picked up, and dropped is just a matter of keeping lists.

 Expanding this program into a full game is one of the two options for the final lab in this course.